wavefrontHQ/docs/pages/doc/access.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: access.html
-summary: Learn how to manage access to dashboards.
+summary: Control access to individual dashboards and alerts.
 ---
 The users/groups/permissions authorization paradigm manages global permissions.
 For example, a user with Dashboard permission can manage *all* dashboards.
 This paradigm is sufficient for many Wavefront customers.